 - Pull shoulders back and slightly arch the lower back (natural curve).

 - Bend at the knee and hip, keeping knees over toes.

-- Lower your body as much as possible without lifting the heels off the ground
+- Lower your body as far as possible without lifting the heels off the ground.

-- Push back using your leg and hip muscles to the initial position.
+- Using your leg and hip muscles, push back to the initial position.

 The full squat is a natural human posture, maybe the most primitive movement pattern known to man (for hunting, cooking, eating etc).

-Spending time in a squat position offers many health benefits like improving the pumping of body fluids, aiding in the removal of waste and delivery of nutrition to all tissues, improved the digestive system (movement of faeces through the colon and more regular bowel movements).
+Spending time in a squat position offers many health benefits like improving the pumping of body fluids, aiding in the removal of waste and delivery of nutrients to all tissues, optimising the digestive system (movement of faeces through the colon and more regular bowel movements).

 Squatting like any other exercise is a safe activity and can serve as a way to correct postural imbalances when performed properly.

-Usually, the limiting factor is the lack of ankle and hip mobility that would prevent an individual from reaching full depth squat.
+Usually, the limiting factor is the lack of ankle and hip mobility that would prevent an individual from performing a full-depth squat.
 The ability to go low with your feet flat on the floor is a sign of good physical health.